 Employers are quickly becoming aware of the importance of supplying their employees with ergonomic workstations.
 Creating an employee customizable ergonomic workspace will not only lead to a happy employee ready and willing to work, but it will also ensure employees are not subjected to an environment which can aggravate existing or establish new health problems.
+When it comes to health and safety: how to avoid RSI at work.

 As the civilized world is moving workers out of the factory and into the office, health problems associated with typing and working at a computer are becoming far more prevalent.
 So if you do not know how to avoid RSI at work, along with the several other office health complaints – read on.